rob450-soccer/RCSSServerMJ/doc/source/user/agent_protocol.rst

 When performing a beam action, the agent is not guaranteed to be placed at the requested location.
 Depending on the game situation, there might be restrictions to certain areas in the world where an agent is allowed to beam.
-Appart from that, the requested beam location might already be occupied by another agent / object.
+Apart from that, the requested beam location might already be occupied by another agent / object.
 In such a the case, the requested beam location might be arbitrary altered by the simulation server.

 In case of the soccer simulation, the beam location is always interpreted from the playing side.